VivanVatsa/teams-automated-attender/README.md

-# Microsoft Teams Online Class Attender
+# Teams Online Class Attender Bot

 This bot attends the online classes (or meetings) held on Microsoft teams, according to the given timetable.

 ## Configure